Do you take long to solve career or business problems? It may be time to learn how to use the 5 Whys to make the process simpler.

 2. Understand the Problem

-Before you solve any problem, it’s important to know which problem you’re solving.
+Before you solve any problem, it’s important to know the nature of the problem you’re solving.
 This will help you avoid finding an irrelevant root cause.

-By understanding your problem, you’d also avoid confusion when working with teams.
+When you define the problem, you’ll also avoid confusion when working with teams.
 For example, when working in teams, often it’s easy to assume that everyone is working on the same problem.
 But this isn’t always the case and can cause teams working to solve two different problems.

 3. Ask Your First 5 Questions

-The rule of thumb here is to keep asking until you’ve found a potential root cause.
-Typically, 5 questions or less is enough to solve the most common problems.
-But, don’t limit yourself to 5 questions.
+The rule of thumb here is to keep repeating why five times until you’ve found a potential root cause.
+Typically, 5 questions or less is enough to solve the most common problems, but don’t limit yourself to 5 questions if it’s genuinely necessary to ask more.

 Instead, keep asking questions until you can’t anymore.